yankay/scala-tour/scala-tour-en.md

 This example is to read the self pid from /proc/self/stat.

-Because the 'withScanner' function encapsulates the 'try-finally' block,it no need to call 'close()' any more.
+Because the 'withScanner' function encapsulates the 'try-finally' block,there's no need to call 'close()' any more.

-PS: the expression's return type is 'Unit' when it no need to return.
+PS: the expression's return type is 'Unit' when it doesn't return a value.

 ```
 import scala.reflect.io.File